-- PDF offers excellent opportunities and features not only to contain, represent, and deliver final form visual content, but also underlying data in usable formats - PDF open data solutions are available now! - PDF is absolutely NOT where data goes to die!
+- PDF offers excellent opportunities and features to contain, represent, and deliver final form not only visual content, but also underlying data in readily-accessible usable / processable formats - PDF open data solutions are available now! - PDF is absolutely not where data goes to die!